Arthur Wellesley, 5th Duke of Wellington: Political activism

 The duke was a supporter of several far right-wing causes.
 He was a member of the Anglo-German Fellowship from 1935 and served as President of the Liberty Restoration League, which was described by Inspector Pavey (an ex-Scotland Yard detective employed by the Board of Deputies of British Jews to infiltrate the far right) as being antisemitic.
 When Archibald Maule Ramsay formed the 'Right Club' in 1939, Wellington chaired its early meetings.
 Ramsay, describing the Right Club, boasted that "The main objective was to oppose and expose the activities of organised Jewry."
 On the day that World War II broke out, the Duke of Wellington was quoted as blaming the conflict on "anti-appeasers and the fucking Jews".
 He died of pneumonia in 1941.

 Family

 Lord Douro (as he was then known) married the heiress Lilian Maud Glen Coats on 23 March 1909 at St George's, Hanover Square.
-Lilian Coats was the elder daughter of George Coats (who later became the 1st Baron Glentanar in 1916).
+Lilian Coats was the elder daughter of the wealthy industrialist George Coats (who later became the 1st Baron Glentanar in 1916).
 The wedding reception was hosted by Lilian's parents at their London townhouse, 11 Hill Street, Mayfair.
-The marriage attracted international attention, and contemporary newspaper articles reported that Coats had provided Lilian with a marriage settlement worth more than £10,000 annually.
-George Coats was a self-made millionaire; when he died in 1919 his estate was valued at over £4 million.
+The marriage attracted international attention, and contemporary newspaper articles reported that Coats had provided Lilian with a marriage settlement worth more than £10,000 annually; following Lord Glentanar's death in 1919, his Will revealed that he had settled £300,000 on Lilian when she married Lord Duoro.
+Under the terms of her father's Will, Lilian was entitled to the value of 20% of his residuary personal estate after subtracting the value of her marriage settlement.